jupyterlab/jupyter-chat/README.md

 #### Chat extension based on shared document: *packages/jupyterlab-collaborative-chat*

-This extension is an implementation of the `chat-jupyter` package, relying on shared document (see [jupyter_ydoc](https://github.com/jupyter-server/jupyter_ydoc)).
+This extension is an implementation of the `@jupyter/chat` package, relying on shared document (see [jupyter_ydoc](https://github.com/jupyter-server/jupyter_ydoc)).

 It is composed of: